swagatalaxmi1998/Portfolio/Portfolio Projects/SQL/Data_visualization/Readme.md

 ## Data Cleaning:

--	Removal of missing values (nan) using `.dropna`
+-	Removal of missing values (nan) using `.dropna`.
+-	Imputation of missing values (mean/median/mode).
--	Removal of empty rows
+-	Removal of empty rows.
 -	Spitting of data for column `DatabaseWantToWorkWith` using `.str.split(';')` to separate the information joined by ‘;’.

 ## Normalization:

-•	`CompTotal` column was normalized using a logarithmic transformation
+•	`CompTotal` column was normalized using a logarithmic transformation.

 ## Data encoding